iamvery/feenix/README.md

 created Garfield!
 ```

-So where's the function pipeline?
+So where's the pipeline?
 If you know anything about Plug, that's a strong hint.
-The whole idea behind Plug is creating function pipelines, _plugs_.
-If you're familiar with Ruby, you can sort of think of Plug as the Elixir equivalent of Ruby's Rack, which is itself a function pipeline.
+The whole idea behind Plug is plugging functions together into pipelines.
+If you're familiar with Ruby, you can sort of think of Plug as the Elixir equivalent of Ruby's Rack, which is itself a pipeline.

 You can sort of see how the router is _plugged_ into the endpoint, and it seems to delegate to the controller for certain requests.
 But routers are very declarative.
 How does that work?
 In a word, metaprogramming.
 Phoenix uses Elixir's rich metaprogramming model to surface a simple DSL for _declaring_ routes so that you don't have to fool with the pattern-matching underpinnings of its implementation.

 ### The Endpoint

 The entry point for a request in a Phoenix app is the _endpoint_.
 Ah hah!
 The first step.
 What purpose does an endpoint serve?
-Let me name them:

 1. It sets up the Elixir web server to handle requests.
 2. It preprocesses the request in various ways.
 Rubyists think: Rack middleware.
 This includes things like handling static assets, implementing HTTP method override, and logging requests. (take a peek at the generated endpoint.ex in your Phoenix projects)